MHindermann/mas/text/draft.md

 # Introduction

-## Outline

 ## Method

 !!
 Say something to the effect that all data and code are available on GitHub.

-## Tools and configuration

-### OpenRefine

-For data refinement I use OpenRefine version 3.4.1 (https://openrefine.org/).
-Data manipulation in OpenRefine is
-tracked:
-the manipulation history of some data can be exported as JSON file and then reproduced (on the same data on a different machine or on different data) by loading said file.
-I will supply a corresponding manipulation history whenever appropriate.
-Note that when using OpenRefine with larger files (and there are many such files in this project), the memory allocation to OpenRefine must be manually increased (see https://docs.openrefine.org/manual/installing/#increasing-memory-allocation for details).
-ALso note that OpenRefine always counts the number of records by the first column (a fact which caused me many headaches).

-# Prototype
+!!
 In this chapter, the prototype for a machine indexing of Edoc is presented.
 The focus is primarily on practical implementation although care is taken to spell out design decisions in as much detail as is needed.

-# Aim
+## Outline

 Let us start by stating the aim of the prototype.
 From a functional perspective, the prototype takes a subset of the data from Edoc as input and provides index terms for each item in this